DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

     * serve as a basis for decision-making for the entire organization
   * security documentation should be concrete, well-defined, and clearly stated
 * security plans MUST be developed, maintained and actually used to be EFFECTIVE

-### Organizational processes (e.g., acquisitions, divestitures, governance committees)

-* Security governance SHOULD address all aspects of the organization including processes such as **acquisitions**, **divestitures**, and **governance committees**.
-* Mergers and Acquisitions (M&A)
-  * adds organizational and legal risk which include:
-    * inappropriate info discloser
-    * data loss
-    * downtime, or failure to achieve sufficient ROI
-  * higher degree of security oversight in increased during M&A do reduce losses during the transition period
-  * M&A's done without security considerations the risks inherent in those obtained products remain throughout their deployment life cycle,
-  * minimizing inherent threats in acquired elements will reduce risk and cost on security management
-  * important to consider TCO over the life of a product / solution then the initial purchase and implementation
-* Divestitures required additional security governance/oversight
-  * either asset or employee reduction
-    * for media assets (storage media) it requires sanitization to remove any private info to avoid data leakage and possible destroyed safely to reduce the risk of data remanent recovery.
-    * released employees need to be debriefed (exit interview), usually review NDAs and any other binding documents (contracts/agreements)
-* Security Assessments are key for evaluating third party entities (contractor/suppliers, outsourced workforce, vendors, etc) and is just as important as ensuring a product was designed with security in mind
-* If using an external entity for assessments and monitoring it is imperative to make sure they have a security minded approach to their business operations
-* Consider the following when evaluating a 3rd Party for your security integration:
-  * **On-site Assessment**
-    * site visit of the organization for interviewing personnel and observing operational habits
-  * **Document Exchange and Review**
-    * investigating the ways datasets and documents are exchanged and the formal processes by which they perform assessments and reviews
-    * focuses on means and processes
-  * **Process/Policy Review**
-    * Request/review security policies, processes/procedures and documentation of incident response for review
-    * focuses on the written policies/procedures
-  * **Third-Party Audit**
-    * using an independant auditor as defined by the _American Institute of Certified Public Accountants (AICPA)_, provides an unbiased review based on _System and Organizational Controls (SOC)_ reports
-* Establish minimum security requirements for all M&As (modeled after your existing security policies)
-  * for hardware/software sec requirements should meet or exceed the security of your existing infrastructure
-  * for external services review any Service Level Agreement (SLA)/ Service Level Requirement (SLR) to ensure security is a prescribed component of the service
-    * SLR is a statement of the expectations of service and performance from the product or service of a vendor, often provided by the customer/client prior to establishment of the SLA
-* Other process that are essential to strong security governance are:
-  * Change control/change Management
-  * Data Classification

 ### Organizational roles and responsibilities